3 Signs It’s Time to Move From Fertility Treatments to Adoption

 Many times, couples feel isolated when they struggle to build a family biologically.
-Actually, one of the most common conversations Lifetime’s coordinators have with families considering adopting is about the struggle to determine when it is the right time to move from actively pursuing a pregnancy to adoption to build their families.
+Actually, Lifetime’s consultants frequently discuss with couples when it is the right time to move from pursuing pregnancy to adoption to build their families.
 Each family is unique, and when it is the right time for one partner, it may not yet be for the other.

-In successfully helping families grow since 1986, we’ve seen parents experience these three signs to help them know that it is time to move from fertility treatments to adoption:
+Lifetime has been successfully helping families grow since 1986.
+In that time, we’ve seen parents experience common signs that let them know it’s time to pursue adoption.
+These three signs may indicate it’s time to move from fertility treatments to adoption:

 1. You are ready to be a parent, with or without experiencing the pregnancy.

-There is a difference between wanting to experience pregnancy and wanting to be a mother or father.
-While those things typically go hand-in-hand, with adoption, they don’t have to.
+2. There is a difference between wanting to experience pregnancy and wanting to be a mother or father.
+While those things typically go hand-in-hand with adoption, they don’t have to.

 Usually, we see the wife arrive first at this place because she is weary of being poked and prodded in an attempt to become pregnant or sustain a pregnancy.
 If a woman truly desires to experience pregnancy, adoption isn’t going to help her fulfill that dream.
-However, when she has made the leap to wanting to be called “Mommy” more than she wants to be pregnant, it’s a sign that it’s time to move on.
+When she prioritizes being called “Mommy” over being pregnant, it’s a sign that it’s time to move on.

 3. Fertility treatments are negatively affecting your relationship.

 Megan was exhausted.
 They had started fertility treatments a year ago and had made an agreement that they would look to adoption after a year.
-She shared that she was done, and she no longer wanted to pursue the IUI treatments they had been doing now for twelve cycles.
+She shared that she no longer wanted to pursue the IUI treatments they had been doing now for twelve cycles.

 They were not in agreement when it came to moving from fertility treatments to adoption.
 Mark wanted to continue, but at this point, he had an unwilling partner.
 It was clear this was wearing on them both and that Megan was ready to be a mom right now.